jasonccox/personal-site/pages/01.home/_about/about.md

 details:
     - title: Quality Code
       icon: fas fa-code
-      content: A solution that breaks or that can't be understood isn't much of a solution.
-Motivated by a passion for doing things right, I write code that is performant, easy-to-read, and well-tested.
+      content: I care about more than just correctness; my code isn't ready to go until it's organized, optimized, and documented.
     - title: Clear Communication
       icon: fas fa-comments
-      content: One of the toughest aspects of software development is keeping everyone on the same page.
-My experience working with diverse teams and my time studying business management have refined my ability to communicate with clients and fellow developers.
+      content: I've refined my ability to communicate with clients and developers thanks to my exerience working with teams and my time studying business management.
-    - title: Creative Solutions
+    - title: Open Source
-      icon: fas fa-lightbulb
+      icon: fas fa-handshake
-      content: No two problems are the same.
-I love exploring my options and finding the solution that's best for each unique problem, not just the easiest or most comfortable solution.
+      content: I'm a firm believer that collaboration and sharing produce the best results, including in software, so I release my code as open source whenever possible.
 ---

 ## About Me
 Ever since I was a kid, I've loved solving problems and creating new things.
-I learned to code on my own at home, took some programming classes in high school, and am now pursuing a computer science degree while working part-time as a full-stack developer.
+I learned to code on my own at home, took some programming classes in high school, and am now pursuing a computer science degree while helping with research in usable security and working part-time as a full-stack web developer.